govtechmy/hansards-dataproc/README.md

 To be specific, these files will be run in order.

 Run `parse_pdf.py` to get the four output files of plaintext, binary bold and italic files (as 0, 1, or whitespaces) and tables.json.
-Th parsing will only process the content from DOA onwards (ignores table of contents and MP attendance).
+The parsing will only process the content from DOA onwards (ignores table of contents and MP attendance).

 Run `pretabulation_processing.py` to insert tables and to remove header rows, and other processing.